1dv527/syllabus/examinations/examination02/README.md

 * The code should be individually created, the examiners may run a code anti-plagiarism tool on your code.
 Plagiarism will be reported.
 * Make a script-file that automatically populated your application with some data for testing

+## Linguistic design rules (linguistic design quality of your API):

+* rule 1: Forward slash separator (/) must be used to indicate a "hierarchical relationship".
+* rule 2: A trailing forward slash (/) should not be included in URIs.
+* rule 3: Hyphens (-) should be used to improve the readability of URIs.
+* rule 4: Underscores (_) should not be used in URIs.
+* rule 5: Lowercase letters should be preferred in URI paths.
+* rule 6: File extensions should not be included in URIs.
+* rule 7: A "singular" noun should be used for document names.
+* rule 8: A "plural" noun should be used for collection names.
+* rule 9: A plural noun should be used for store names.
+* rule 10: CRUD function names or their synonyms should not be used in URIs.
+* rule 11: A verb or verb phrase should be used for controller names.
+* rule 12: The query component of a URI may be used to filter collections or stores.
+* rule 13: The query component of a URI should be used to paginate collection or store results.

 ## Our suggestion for those without own ideas

-The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports.
+The fishing club "LNU Fishing Club" needs an API for the collection of fishing reports.
 They are thinking of building a client application but want a separate web API before taking this process along.
-The idea is that fishers should be able to report their catch and that this data could be made public.
+The idea is that fishers should be able to report their catch and that this data should be made public.
 They want to collect data like:

 * The user which catches the fish
 * The position (longitude and latitude) of the catch
+* The name of the lake/river
+* The city of fishing spot
 * Specie of the fish
 * Weight
 * Length